Jane S. Bray, Dean

 - Library Science, M.S.Ed.

-The Darden College of Education is comprised of the following departments:
+The Darden College of Education and Professional Studies is comprised of the following departments:

 - Communication Disorders and Special Education;